endguypiebow1992/The-sandbox-auto/README.md

 ## Features

-- 🕹 Ability to buy boosts or complete tasks on multiple accounts
-- 🏡 Registration through a specific referral link that you can specify
-- Sends notifications when new tasks or boosts appear in the store
-- Provides detailed reports on coins earned every 5-6 hours
+- Provides detailed reports every 5-6 hours

 ## 🛠 How to install